ATC personnel direct flights

-An 18th Operations Support Squadron air traffic controller looks onto the airfield at Kadena Air Base, Japan, March 30, 2021.
+An 18th Operations Support Squadron air traffic controller communicates with pilots at Kadena Air Base, Japan, March 30, 2021.
 The ATC personnel is responsible for knowing the capabilities of every aircraft they could come in contact with to ensure they can safely direct them.
 (U.S. Air Force photo by Airman 1st Class Stephen Pulter)

 |Date Taken: